ATCostello/Big-data-pipeline/README.md

 # Big data pipeline
- A python project to create a big data pipeline on a google data cluster.
+My part of a groupwork python project to create a big data pipeline on a google data cluster.
 Includes preprocessing, mapping and reducing of the data.